-Item Task description Due date 1 Statements will be reviewed by the EPRC at least once every 2 years from the date of publication or sooner as needed.
-Changes, revisions, or removals will be presented to the Board for approval.
-Once every 2 years
+Item Task description Due date 1 Statements will be reviewed by the EPRC at least once every 2 years Once from the date of publication or sooner as needed.
+Changes, revisions, or every 2 removals will be presented to the Board for approval. years